cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 like the manuscript abbreviation for the Book of Leinster (LL) and, in fact, it is; the next portion of the URI is `lagin.trig` which is the current file; finally, `#Find` is the individual.
-Without Named Graphs, this reading proceedure would need to be done for each URI returned.
-This is ineffeicent and, as will be seen, difficult, but not impossible, to replicate in SPARQL.
+Without Named Graphs, this reading procedure would need to be done for each URI returned.
+This is inefficient and, as will be seen, difficult, but not impossible, to replicate in SPARQL.

-So, if, for the sake of modling the genealogical situation in the MSS, we wished to add the manuscripts as objects known to the Triplestore, we would need to find a way of doing that rather than the method delinated above.
+So, if, for the sake of modelling the genealogical situation in the MSS, we wished to add the manuscripts as objects known to the Triplestore, we would need to find a way of doing that rather than the method delineated above.
 Named Graphs model just this situation.
 If we wished to indicate the manuscript within which a triple appears as a sub-graph of the nameless default graph, we can do this in the TriG file format like so: